Note: This page is subject to change as I continue to learn new treatments; if you have a suggestion, please contact me.

 2♠: Range ask or clubs.
 Opener treats 2♠ as a balanced invitation, rebidding 2NT to decline it (with a minimum) or 3♣ to accept.
 If responder has a balanced invite she3 will pass 2NT and correct 3♣ to 3NT; if she was transferring to clubs she’ll bid 3♣ herself, pass if opener bids 3♣, or bid another suit at the three level to show a game forcing hand with clubs.
 Treatment of the new suit bid varies but when playing a strong notrump it’s normal to have any new suit ostensibly show shortness in the bid suit; it may be a choice-of-games bid, or later turn out to be an advance control bid as part of a slam try in the minor.
 It’s also reasonable to play that 3♥ and 3♠ each show four cards in that suit (playing this way this is how you handle game forcing hands with a four card major and a longer minor; do this if you want stayman-then-bid-a-minor to be nonforcing), meaning 3♦ is sort of a generic “what do you think about our fit” kind of bid.
 I play the latter way only when using a weak notrump, but either way is fine.

 2NT (response to 1NT): Transfer to diamonds.
 Opener bids diamonds with a fit, clubs otherwise, which allows responder to use this with the rare weak minor two suiter (weak enough that you’re confident 1NT won’t make) with which she can try passing the 3♣ bid.
-Note that transfers to minors are alerted, not announced.
+Note that transfers to minors are now announced (say “diamonds”).

 3♣: Modified puppet stayman.
 Though it’s fine to play a 3♣ bid as regular puppet stayman, this modification is a little bit better.
 In this version, opener rebids 3♦ with any hand having no five card major regardless whether he has a four card major.
 (When using regular puppet, opener distinguishes immediately between hands that have one or both four card majors and hands than don’t.)
 Responder can then use smolen to try to find a four-four fit in her major; this approach limits information leakage as we never reveal whether opener has four cards in any major responder doesn’t care about.
 The disadvantage is that responder can’t use it if she has two four card majors; regular (two-level) stayman needs to be used for that instead.
 (This disadvantage is the reason the modification doesn’t work after a 2NT opening.)